sarabert96/Colexification/README.md

 4. cleaning_wiki.py: cleans the Wikipedia dump obtained by the WikiExtractor function, putting everything lowercase, removing links and punctuation
 5. joining.sh: for every cleaned file in the folder, it appends it to the general corpus file (out corpus_wiki)
 6. training_ft.sh: code to train the FastText model using the outputted corpus
+7. trainingFT_models.sh: code to train the FastText model with different window sizes (NB uses a small version of the wikipedia corpus)
-7. log_reg.sh: calls log_reg_model.py
+8. log_reg.sh: calls log_reg_model.py
-8. log_reg_model.py: for every model trained, applies the Logistic Regression model as seen in the notebook file 08 (out df_logreg_bal.csv, df_logreg_un.csv)
+9. log_reg_model.py: for every model trained, applies the Logistic Regression model as seen in the notebook file 08 (out df_logreg_bal.csv, df_logreg_un.csv)

 **DATA**